DinMo

 In short, while CRMs are still used today, especially by sales and customer success teams, they have several limitations, including:

-• Management of first-party data only ;
+• Only manages first-party data

 2. DMP